-As I was mopping the floors from a week of walking and dropping lotion or hair follicles, I somehow cut my finger.
-I wouldn’t have noticed, except I saw the blood droplets trailing behind where I had mopped.
+For some reason, I like to clean the bathrooms.
+Perhaps because when I was young, this was my chore.
+But this day turned out differently.
+As I mopped the floors, I cut my finger.
+I wouldn’t have noticed had I not noticed blood trailing behind where I had mopped.
 I figured I’d deal with the wound later.
 I had to empty and fill the bucket with water continuously because the dirt and blood quickly changed the clean water dirty.
-To my detriment, the wound was worse than I thought.
-I ended up stopping to clean it and place a band-aid on my finger.
-Only then could I continue.
+I eventually had to stop and put a band-aid on my finger.

 Wash me thoroughly from my iniquity, And cleanse me from my sin.
 For I know my transgressions, And my sin is ever before me.~Psalm 51:2-3 NASB

 King David is a prominent figure in the Bible.
-One reason is because he sins against Almighty God.
-Because of this, we learn how God deals with sin.
-The prophet Nathan confronts him about his hidden transgressions, and in Psalms 51, we read David’s prayer.
-The King lays it all on the line.
-He comes to God in humility with expectation.
-What a powerful testament this is!
-When we come before Father God, dirty, He knows how to clean us not only on the surface but at the core of our being.
+Because of his sins against God, we learn how God deals with sin.
+The prophet Nathan confronted him about his hidden transgressions.
+In Psalms 51, we read David’s prayer.
+He lays everything on the line.
+He comes to God in humility with expectation.When we come before God with our dirt, He knows how to clean us on the surface and at the core of our being.
 His soul cleansing provides more than temporal relief.
-Like band-aids or buckets, He truly desires to make us new, and that through His Son, Jesus Christ’s free gift of salvation.
+Like band-aids or buckets, He wants to make us new and does through His Son’s gift of salvation.

 O Lord, restore us and cause your face to shine upon us, and we will be saved.~Psalm 80:3 NASB

-Only then will we feel the presence of Jesus Christ and flourish in our daily lives as He work His completeness within us.
+Only then will we feel the presence of Jesus Christ and flourish in our daily lives as He completes His work within us.

-What area of your life do you need God’s cleansing grace?
+In what area of your life do you need God’s cleansing grace?

-In Jesus’ Name, Amen.
+In Jesus’ name, amen.

 Copyright 2021: Buckets and Band-aides, or Restoration: Charles E. Maldon, Jr.: All Rights Reserved